vacp2p/rfc/content/docs/rfcs/30/README.md

 Some examples:

-- Opening broser window: costs nothing, but contribute nothing
+- Opening browser window: costs nothing, but contribute nothing
 - Desktop: download, leave in background, contribute somewhat
 - Cluster: expensive, upkeep, but can contribute a lot